Issues & Complaints

 We inform clients if we discover any act or omission which could give rise to a claim by them against us but before doing so fee earners must refer any such cases to their supervisor for advice.
 If the supervisor agrees that the circumstances of the case could give rise to a claim then the case must be referred immediately to Nadeem Ullah who will decide, in conjunction with our insurers, what information should be provided to the client.

-Nadeem Ullah will offer the client, appropriate redress and recommend amendments to unsatisfactory procedures to where appropriate.
+Nadeem Ullah will offer the client, appropriate redress and recommend amendments to unsatisfactory procedures where appropriate.

-Any complaints made where Nadeem Ullah had conduct of the matter are referred to Rebecca Frost.
+Any complaints made where Nadeem Ullah had conduct of the matter are referred to Abida Kalsoum.

 Nadeem Ullah keeps details of all complaints received in a central record.
 Copies of any documents/correspondence showing how each complaint is resolved are also retained on the central record.

 Nadeem Ullah is responsible for the operation of this procedure.
-He will review it annually to verify that it is in effective operation.
+He will review it annually to verify that it is an effective operation.

 If you have an issue you would like to raise you can do so here